The Dukes of Hazzard: Theme song

 The theme song "Good Ol' Boys" was written and performed by Waylon Jennings.
 He was also "The Balladeer" (as credited), and served as narrator of the show.
-However, the version released as a single is not the same version that was used in the show's opening credits; the single version has a repeat of the chorus and an instrumental to pad out the length, uses a different instrumental mix that emphasizes the bass, and replaces the last verse with an inside joke about how the TV show producers "keep on showing (Jennings's) hands and not (his) face on TV".
+The version released as a single is not the same version used in the show's opening credits; the single version has a repeat of the chorus and an instrumental to pad out the length, uses a different instrumental mix that emphasizes the bass, and replaces the last verse with an inside joke about how the TV show producers "keep on showing [Jennings's] hands and not [his] face on TV".

 In 1980, the song reached No. 1 on the American Country chart and peaked at No. 21 on the Billboard Hot 100.